refinedev/refine/documentation/blog/2024-01-26-docker-vs-kubernetes.md

 ## Use cases and benefits of Docker

-### *Use case 1-* Application development with PostgreSQL for database and Redis as a message broker for consistent and streamlined setup across the development team.
+### _Use case 1-_ Application development with PostgreSQL for database and Redis as a message broker for consistent and streamlined setup across the development team.

 #### The benefit of Docker Container for this use case:

 Using Docker Containers, developers don’t need to install any service directly on their operating system because the container has its own isolated operating system layer with Linux Base Image.
 They have everything packaged in one isolated environment.

 So, they have PostgresSQL with a specific version packaged with the configuration inside the container.
 Instead of Downloading Binaries and going through all steps, the developer needs to check the container repository, download the specific container with just a single command, and start it at the same time regardless of which operating system they are using.

-### *Use case 2*- Application deployment with installation and configuration on the server through artifacts provided by the development team to the operations team.
+### _Use case 2_- Application deployment with installation and configuration on the server through artifacts provided by the development team to the operations team.

 #### The benefit of Docker Container for this use case:

 The process in the above use case will be simplified using docker containers.
 Because of docker containers, the development and operations teams use one packaged container containing all configurations and dependencies encapsulated in one environment.
 The operations team doesn’t need to configure or install anything directly on the server.

 The only thing that the operations team needs to do is run a single docker command that pulls the container that the development team has stored in the container repository and then runs it.
 This way, the docker containers make the traditional deployment process simplified.
+Docker's efficient containerization enhances application deployment, making it a vital tool in cloud computing environments.

 ## What is Kubernetes?

-Kubernetes is a container orchestration platform through which you can manage your containers.
+Kubernetes, a leader in container orchestration, is essential for deploying and managing cloud-native applications and enterprise applications.
 Kubernetes provides a built-in mechanism for providing load balancing to different applications.
 It's a platform developed by Google that helps you manage applications made up of containers in different environments (e.g., Physical, Virtual, or Cloud).

 It also offers automated deployment and scaling.
 Using Kubernetes, you can achieve high availability and fault tolerance in your application.
 Overall, Kubernetes consists of two types of components, the worker nodes and the control plane nodes.
 Let’s go through the main concepts of Kubernetes.